ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Proposed Approach

 \subsection{Energy-Guided Calibration Mechanism}

 We obtain a shared representation, denoted as $F_0\in\mathbb{R}^{h}$, from a shared feature extractor.
-Based on this representation, the energy-guided calibration mechanism employs two strategies: an energy-based semantic guidance and a weight-level orthogonality loss (see bottom left of Figure 2).
+Based on this representation, the energy-guided calibration mechanism employs two strategies: an energy-based semantic guidance and a weight-level orthogonality loss (see bottom left of Fig. \ref{model}).
 The former is achieved by defining two types of learnable energy functions: domain-specific energy ($E_d$) and label-specific energy ($E_y$).
 These are parameterized functions that take the shared feature representation $F_0$ as input and map it to a scalar energy value.
 The parameters of these functions are learned to instill semantic guidance, where a lower energy value signifies a higher compatibility between the input features and the corresponding domain or label.
 Note that semantic guidance here refers to learned discriminative signals, not inherent properties of the data.
-We denote these functions as: $E_d= \mathcal{E}_d(F_0; \boldsymbol{\theta_d})$ and $ E_y= \mathcal{E}_y(F_0; \boldsymbol{\theta_y})$, where $\mathcal{E}_d(\cdot)$ and $\mathcal{E}_y(\cdot)$ represent the energy functions parameterized by learnable weights $ \boldsymbol{\theta_d}$ and $\boldsymbol{\theta_y}$, respectively.
+We denote these functions as:

+where $\mathcal{E}_d(\cdot)$ and $\mathcal{E}_y(\cdot)$ represent the energy functions parameterized by learnable weights $ \boldsymbol{\theta_d}$ and $\boldsymbol{\theta_y}$, respectively.
 Lower energy values $E_d$ and $E_y$ indicate better alignment with the target domain and label semantics, respectively.
 For both values, lower is better.
 We guide the function to quantify semantic guidance rooted in physical properties, such as the inherent differences in signal variance that exist across domains.
 To further enforce the separation, a weight-level orthogonality loss is applied to the projection matrices ($\boldsymbol{W_d}, \boldsymbol{W_l}$).
 This constraint ensures the domain and label subspaces are structurally independent, promoting a clean disentanglement.

 \textbf{Domain-Specific Energy (DSE).} The objective is to assign lower energy to features originating from the true domain $d_{\text{true}}$, and higher energy to features under alternative domains.
 The DSE energy functions serve as indicators of how well a feature generalizes across different domains.
 Lower energy values indicate better generalization.
 To optimize these energy functions, DSE employs a contrastive structured loss defined as: